SticsRPacks/SticsRPacks/README.md

 ### Using the tutorial online

-In this case the tutorial can be used without installing SticsRPacks by using a virtual environment in which all the needed applications and libraries are pre-installed.
+In this case the tutorial can be used without installing SticsRPacks by using a virtual environment running a RStudio server in which all the needed applications and libraries are pre-installed.

 It can be accessed just by clicking [here](https://mybinder.org/v2/git/https%3A%2F%2Fforgemia.inra.fr%2Fstics-formation%2Fsticsrpacks-binder.git/v0.8.0?urlpath=rstudio),